Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

         ipaddress: "{{ checkmk_agent_host_ip | default(omit) }}"
         tag_agent: 'cmk-agent'

-Force foreign changes to be accepted:
+Define attributes with which the host will be added to Checkmk.

     checkmk_agent_force_foreign_changes: 'false'

-Define attributes with which the host will be added to Checkmk.
+Allow forcing foreign changes on activation by handler.

 ## Tags
 Tasks are tagged with the following tags: